owncast/owncast/README.md

 By editing the config file you can change what IPFS gateway server is used, and you can experiment with [trying different ones](https://ipfs.github.io/public-gateway-checker/).

-## Advanced Usage

-Here's a list of some things you can do to increase performance and make things nicer for yourself.

-* Get a faster server with more cores so you can [enable more bitrates at once](https://github.com/gabek/owncast/blob/master/doc/configuration.md).
-* Put a CDN in front of your server if you serve your files locally.
-You can even get a free one like [Cloudflare](https://www.cloudflare.com/).
-Then as more people view your stream people will no longer be downloading the stream directly from your server, but from the CDN instead, and it'll be faster.
-This is also a good way to enable SSL for your site.

-* If you use S3 for storage, have it [expire files from your bucket after N days](https://github.com/gabek/owncast/blob/master/doc/S3.md) because old files sitting on your S3 bucket aren't useful to anybody.

-* Edit the `webroot/index.html` file and make it look however you want.

-* Add a `<video>` [tag](https://www.w3schools.com/tags/tag_video.asp) into your existing site and point it at your streaming server's `/hls/stream.m3u8` file and not use the built in web UI at all.

-* [Run Nginx](https://docs.nginx.com/nginx/admin-guide/security-controls/securing-http-traffic-upstream/) as a proxy somewhere to support SSL or caching.

 ## Building from Source